kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## What We Will Do With Text

-Convert text to features.
+Convert text to features
-Train simple models.
+Train simple models
 Interpret outputs carefully

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.